KrishnenduGhorui/Optimization-budget-allocation-to-Ad-channels/Documentation/Optimization_Constrained.md

+# Constrained Optimization of budget

+ Optimization is carried out on advertisement budget acrross 3 channels maintaining some constraints.

-﻿Brute force technique used for optimization.
+ **Brute Force technique** is used for optimization.

-Constraint–
+**Constraint** –

 AdSmart Led specific  -